Gazorby/gino-enum-tables/README.rst

         # It will automatically create a ForeignKeyConstraint referencing the enum table.
         enum_value = et.EnumColumn(MyEnumTable, primary_key = True)

+        # When valued (on an instance of MyModel), enum_value will be an instance of MyEnum.

+First, the ``EnumTable`` factory takes the enum class and the declarative base class to create the actual ORM class.
+Then this ORM class is passed to the ``EnumColumn`` class to create the column linked to the enum table.
+The column behaves just as if it had SqlAlchemy's own ``Enum`` type.

+On the implementation side, ``EnumTable`` is not a class, it's a factory function that performs Python black magic to create a subclass of the declarative base, and set it up to be a DB table containing the enum items (actually it just has one column ``item_id`` of type String).

+``EnumColumn`` is a subclass of SqlAlchemy's ``Column`` that gets initialized with a custom type and a foreign key to the enum table.

 How to use with Alembic
 -----------------------